5 reasons to visit Venice in winter

 Breakfast in Venice

-With all the walking you’ll be doing in Venice, stopping off to recharge is one of my favourite pastimes.
+With all the walking you’ll be doing in Venice, stopping off to recharge is one of my favorite pastimes.
 For breakfast, there are tons of good pasticceria places in Venice, serving buttery croissant and frothy cappuccinos.

 Take a walk to Campo Santa Margherita, where you’ll find many good breakfast places.
 For those unfamiliar with how Italians do breakfast, it’s short and sweet.
 Don’t expect a full English breakfast, or anything containing eggs.
 A classic Italian breakfast consists of coffee and something sweet, like a croissant or biscotti.